EliteKenn/Front-End-Assignments/Zoo/README.md

 The name of the animal, its location, and the corresponding webpage are found in the given csv file

 Used jQuery to automatically populate the animal <select> elements

-Used PHP as the server-side programming language to access the file or database and retrieve the value of the “location” and the corresponding website for the selected animal
+Used PHP as the server-side programming language to access the file in the database and retrieve the value of the “location” and the corresponding website for the selected animal